-1, PERFORMANCE REVIEW OF POLICE CHIEF AND THE CITY MANAGER.
+- 1. PERFORMANCE REVIEW OF POLICE CHIEF AND THE CITY MANAGER.
 The reviews were discussed by the Commission at its January 14, 2020, continuation meeting.
 The Commission directed that it be reminded in October 2020 to begin the reviews for the calendar year, with the reviews to be discussed at the Commission's December 7, 2020, meeting.
 Information for review of the City Manager was provided to the Commission in October.
 As Chief Hardwick had been elected Sheriff of St. Johns County, the Commission did not do his review as he had left his position as Police Chief.
-At their December 7, 2020, meeting, the Commission by consensus decided that each Commissioner would meet with the City Manager to discuss his evaluation.

-2. LAND DEVELOPMENT REGULATIONS CHANGES.
-The latest change to be approved was an ordinance to allow the Planning Board to approve certain conditional use permits.
-This topic will no longer be included in this report.
+At their December 7, 2020, meeting, the Commission by consensus decided that each Commissioner would meet with the City Manager to discuss his evaluation. - 2.
+LAND DEVELOPMENT REGULATIONS CHANGES.
+There are three changes.
+The first concerns drug/alcohol rehab and medical facilities.
+The Commission discussed this topic at its May 3rd meeting.
+In response to that discussion, the City Attorney prepared an ordinance for to amend Section 3.02.03 of the Regulations.
+The amendment stated that businesses required to be regulated by Chapter 397, Florida Statutes, Substance Abuse Services, are prohibited in the City.
+The Commission reviewed the ordinance at its June 7th meeting and passed it on first reading.
+The ordinance had its first public hearing and second reading at the Commission's July 6th meeting.
+It is now scheduled for its second public hearing and final reading at the Commission's August 11th meeting.